66 important questions and answers - Bandera County Courier

 30. How threatening is the disease Covid – 19?

-It has been proven – for example on two people who had been flown from Wuhan to Germany that people can be infected and cope with the virus with almost no or no symptoms.
+It has been proven – for example in two people who had been flown from Wuhan to Germany – that that people can be infected and cope with the virus with almost no or no symptoms.
 Even people who show symptoms usually don't get seriously ill.
 A small percentage, which still cannot be reliably determined, leads to serious progress.

 These require intensive medical treatment, such as ventilation and hydration by “drip”.
 Antibiotics may also be necessary due to bacterial infections, which then occur more frequently due to the weakened immune system and the attacked lung tissue.